-Point to an exclamation mark.
+- Point to an exclamation mark.
 Say: “This is an excited mark.
-It means we say the words in an excited way such as “But Charlie did not come back!”
+It means we say the words in an excited way such as “I can go fast!”

-Point to a word in bold or darkened letters.
+- Point to a word in bold or darkened letters.
 Say: “This means we say it with a big voice.
-Like this: “Go away!”
+Like this: “I can...fall!”

-Point to the quotation marks.
+- Point to the quotation marks.
 Say: “These are speaking marks.
 It means someone is talking.
-She said: “I can see you, Charlie!”
+Little Mouse said: “I can go up the hill.”

 Repeat and review.
 These things don’t have to be learned all at once but over the course of days, weeks, and even months.
 Once you’ve introduced a feature such as a period several times, you can ask your child: “Do you remember what this dot means?
 That’s right!
 It means stop reading.
 Good for you!”
 Praise your child!

 To purchase Super Hammy Helps Little Mouse and other Super Hammy books,

 Coming soon…Super Hammy ABC!

 “Some people care too much.